theoneisneo/resume/resume.md

 Work experience
 Data Engineer & Software Engineer / Sinopac Securities / 2018/03 ~ now
 * Develop news recommendation system.
-Show news to customers by what stocks they have and what news they have read.
+Recommend user finance news by what stocks they have and what news they have read.
+* Build data pipelines (for data analysis), web services (like Line bot) and RESTful APIs (like some interal data queries).
 * Develop emerging stock trading system.
 Analysis FIX (Financial Information eXchange) messages for trading and recommand the best quotations.
 Performance tuning like implement data converters which are 3 ~ 5 times faster than built in, reduce searching algorithm time complexity from O(n) to O(1).
 * Develop post risk management system for high frequency trading users.
 Check conditions after users sent orders.
 If not passed given conditions, send alert or block trading accounts in 1 ~ 2ms.